Key Takeaways

 ZK Token and Governance

 The ZK token was launched in June 2024, with an initial airdrop to nearly 700,000 wallets.
-It’s used for governance, network fees, and soon, staking and economic incentives.
+It is used for governance, network fees, and soon, staking and economic incentives.

 Governance is managed by ZK Nation with a unique three-body model:

-- Guardians: Ensure protocol operates within its intended scope
+- Guardians: Ensure the protocol operates within its intended scope.

 A recent proposal aims to use network revenue to buy back, burn, and reward ZK token holders, giving it real economic value beyond governance.